Quantum Mechanics in symmetry language: Measurement

-It is well known that phase transition is related to topological properties of configuration space - in the case of quantum systems the composite system-environment state space, see~\cite{phttopo,phttopo0} for mathematical theorems and~\cite{phttopo1} for review of topological properties involved in phase transition of strongly correlated systems.
+It is well known that phase transition is related to topological properties of configuration space - in the case of quantum systems the composite system-environment state space, see~\cite{phttopo,phttopo0} for mathematical aspects and~\cite{phttopo1} for review of topological properties involved in phase transition of strongly correlated systems.
 In symmetry description of quantum mechanics the change of at least one of topological properties, namely the topology of state space itself is obvious.
-In fact as a projective complex space, the topology of state space is closely related to $(2N+1)$-spheres.
-It is reduced to a point i.e. trivial topology by measurement or to $(2N'+1)$-spheres with $N' \leq N$ when the apparatus-environment does not completely breaks the degeneracy of states and produces interference.
-This is in clear contrast with statistical systems in which measurements do not change configuration space and its geometrical properties.
-Due to this topological change phase transition by quantum measurement or decoherence can be classified as first order because of discontinuous reduction of representation from an $N$-dimensional state space to a trivial 1-dimensional subspace.
-The resolution of apparatus or the strength of its interaction with environment can be considered as an order parameter.
-Phase transition occurs when interactions are stronger than a threshold value, otherwise only an interference or entanglement between components may occur without full symmetry breaking.
-For instance in Stern-Gerlach experiment if the magnetic field is too weak, deflection for two polarization would be too small and they will not be separated.
-Other examples in which the outcome can be interpreted as phase transition are explained in~\cite{symmbrex,symmbrex0}.
+As a projective complex space, the topology of state space is closely related to $(2N+1)$-spheres.
+After symmetry breaking by measurements it is reduced to a point, that is trivial topology by if the measurement sharp, otherwise to $(2N'+1)$-spheres with $N' \leq N$ in POVM.